bobperryRPL/BiodeviceSite/index.md

 hero_title: Conconi Family Biodevice Foundry
 kicker: Conconi Family Biodevice Foundry
 description: Design, fabricate, and test biomedical devices at the Conconi Family Biodevice Foundry at UBC.
-lead: The Conconi Family Biodevice Foundry is a shared research facility at UBC supporting students, researchers, and partners with advanced microfabrication, prototyping, and biofunctionalization capabilities.
+lead: The Conconi Family Biodevice Foundry is a shared access facility at UBC supporting students, researchers, and partners with advanced microfabrication, prototyping, and biofunctionalization capabilities.
+We help turn biomedical ideas into real, working devices.
+Whether you are developing a microfluidic chip, biosensor, implantable component, or custom research tool, the Conconi Family Biodevice Foundry provides the infrastructure and support to move your work forward
-sublead: Not sure where to start?
+# sublead: Not sure where to start?
 Use the quick links below or contact the team and describe what you are trying to build.
 hero_actions:
   - label: What We Offer
     url: /what-we-offer/